dren-dk/DontBeADick/README.md

 jpeg over http, which is often used by simpler cameras.

-Unfortunately the software for this camera is utter shit and rather than implement a simple web UI for configuring the camera, a special 32 bit windows application is needed and it only works with IE.
+Unfortunately the software for this camera is utter shit and rather than implement a simple web UI for configuring the camera, a "special" 32 bit windows application is needed and it only works with IE.

 MS offers virtual machines for download that run 32bit IE, it seems windows 7 with IE 11 works with the shitty camera configuration software: